nxtreasuryorg/Agent/Technical_Implementation_Guide.md

 ## 🏗️ Implementation Philosophy

-**Core Principle**: Basic Agent First, Then Real Tools
+**Core Principle**: Basic Treasury Team First, Then Real Tools
-- Build basic agent with mock tools to validate core logic and reasoning
+- Build Treasury Manager with specialist agents using mock tools to validate coordination and reasoning
-- Replace mock tools with real implementations one by one
+- Replace mock tools with real implementations one by one across all agents
 - Test each tool integration thoroughly before adding the next
 - Prioritize payment processing over investment features
-- Ensure each component is production-ready before proceeding
+- Ensure each component and agent interaction is production-ready before proceeding

 **Why This Approach Works:**
-✅ **Early Validation**: Test agent logic without external dependencies ✅ **Incremental Risk**: Add one real integration at a time ✅ **Faster Debugging**: Easier to isolate issues when they arise ✅ **Predictable Progress**: Each week has clear, achievable goals ✅ **Foundation First**: Core agent intelligence validated before complexity
+✅ **Early Validation**: Test multi-agent coordination and decision-making without external dependencies ✅ **Incremental Risk**: Add one real integration at a time across the team ✅ **Faster Debugging**: Easier to isolate issues in specific agents or interactions ✅ **Predictable Progress**: Each week has clear, achievable goals for team development ✅ **Foundation First**: Core team intelligence and coordination validated before complexity

 ---